 This relatively young former prosecutor is hopelessly unable to mount a rational and fact-based assault on Trump’s policies or achievements, however.
 Swalwell’s entire opposition to the president is personal.
 Of all the Democrats running for the chance to challenge the president in 2020, Swalwell is the most anti-Trump, and that is his real platform.
 Even in this climate of extreme political animus and polarization, a campaign based purely upon hatred of the incumbent is not enough to propel any challenger to victory.

-There is probably as much chance of Swalwell becoming the Democratic Party nominee as there is of him producing that evidence that Trump is working for the Russians.We value your comments!
-Please weigh in on our comment section below.
+There is probably as much chance of Swalwell becoming the Democratic Party nominee as there is of him producing that evidence that Trump is working for the Russians.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com